sjsrey/ors/ors_address.md

 They were able to do so because they had access to the data and methods underlying the original studies in question.

 ## Data Hoarding
-In order for science's error-correction mechanisms to kick in,   data underlying research projects must be made accessible to the wider research community.
+For science's error-correction mechanisms to kick in,   data underlying research projects must be made accessible to the wider research community.
 Unfortunately, current institutional constraints and individual practices are standing in the way of realizing this.

 ### Privacy Concerns
 There are important concerns regarding the protection of personal information on the one hand, and the rich set of empirical analyses that micro data support on the other.
 A number of strategies have been explored to strike this balance.
-Anonymization of public records attempt to minimize the risk of revealing information about individuals.
+Anonymization of public records attempts to minimize the risk of revealing information about individuals.
 However, this has its limits as a number of high profile failures have demonstrated.

 One example was the case of the State of Massachusetts Group Insurance Commission (GIC), the agency responsible for purchasing health insurance for state employees [@Sweeney:2005uq].